U.S. Marine Corps Forces, Pacific Change of Command

 U.S. Marine Corps Lt.
-Gen. Steven R. Rudder, commander, U.S. Marine Corps Forces, Pacific (MARFORPAC), passes the colors to the incoming commander, Lt.
-Gen. William M. Jurney, during the MARFORPAC change of command ceremony at Marine Corps Air Station Kaneohe Bay, Marine Corps Base Hawaii, Sept.
+Gen. Steven R. Rudder, outgoing commander, U.S. Marine Corps Forces, Pacific (MARFORPAC), relinquishes command to Lt.
+Gen. William M. Jurney, commander, MARFORPAC, during the MARFORPAC change of command ceremony at Marine Corps Air Station Kaneohe Bay, Marine Corps Base Hawaii, Sept.
 7, 2022.
-Rudder relinquished command to Jurney.
+Lt.
+Gen. Rudder had been in command of MARFORPAC and FMFPAC since July 2020.
 With two-thirds of the Marine Corps’ operating forces assigned, MARFORPAC operates in the U.S. Indo-Pacific Command area of responsibility, the largest Geographical Combatant Command in the U.S. Department of Defense.
-(U.S. Marine Corps photo by Lance Cpl.
-Haley Fourmet Gustavsen)
+(U.S. Marine Corps video by Sgt.
+Ash McLaughlin)

 |Date Taken: